sbmaggarwal/java-flagsmith-demo/README.md

-# Flagsmith Java Feature Flag Demo
+# Flagsmith: Java Feature Flag Demo

 This is a Java server application that demonstrates how to use feature flags with the Flagsmith Java SDK.
 It allows you to control the behavior of the application dynamically without redeployment.